-5 Best Crypto Exchanges for 2022
+5 Best Crypto Exchanges of November 2022

 Latest News on Crypto Exchanges

-Wall Street experts are predicting the price of Bitcoin may hit $100,000 soon, maybe even this year.
-The coin has a reputation for being impossible to forecast: it had an all-time high above $68,000 in November last year before experiencing a sharp drop below $42,000 in early January.

-Recent trends in the price of cryptocurrencies could be a sign that crypto is going more mainstream.
-Political instability in Kazakhstan, a popular bitcoin mining hub, and news that the central bank may raise interest rates soon have caused crypto prices to plummet, which may indicate a border base of consumers investing in this type of currency.

-There is no one best crypto exchange for every user.
-However, some of the features shared by the best exchanges include solid security tools, low fees, several payment options, an accessible platform and availability on both mobile and desktop.
+There is no one best exchange for every user.
+However, some of the features shared by the best cryptocurrency exchanges include solid security tools, low fees, several payment options, an accessible platform and availability on both mobile and desktop.

 Because crypto exchanges do not register with any central authority, it's hard to know how many crypto exchanges there are at any given point in time.
 Many exchanges may be set up and then closed after very little time, which makes tracking this number even harder.

-As of January 10, 2022, CoinMarketCap lists 308 exchanges, the biggest of which are Binance, Coinbase, and FTX.
+As of September 28, 2022, CoinMarketCap lists more than 270 exchanges, the biggest of which are Binance, Coinbase, and FTX (by volume of trades).

 Crypto exchange fees are complicated and can be the source of great frustration, especially when the cost of a trade suddenly spikes upwards due to unexpected charges.